Step-By-Step Guide: Swimming Starts Off Blocks

 BONUS EXERCISE

-Congrats, you've made it all the way here, and the previous 3 exercises became too boring.
-If you want to learn how to do a track start, let's dive right into it.
+Congrats!
+You've made it here, and the previous three exercises became too boring.
+Let's dive right into it if you want to learn how to do a track start.

 1. Step on the block and position your front foot close to the edge of the block and your back foot slightly behind.
-Find a comfortable distance for yourself where your feet are not too far or too close to each other.
+Find a comfortable distance between your feet that is not too far or too close to each other.

 2. Lean forward and reach to the front of the block.
 Grab the edge with your hands.